-The Subject Lands are close to Major Mackenzie Drive, which is identified as a Rapid Transit Corridor in the York Region Official Plan.
-East of Pine Valley Drive, Major Mackenzie Drive has existing cycling facilities with proposed cycling facilities on all Regional roads.
+The Subject Lands are close to Major Mackenzie Drive, which is identified as a Rapid Transit Corridor in the York Region Official Plan and currently contains six travel lanes in each direction.
+East of Pine Valley Drive, Major Mackenzie Drive has existing cycling facilities and cycling facilities are planned for all Regional roads.
+Teston Road is planned to be widened in the near term to four lanes.
+Highway 413 is proposed to the north which will ultimately provide a direct connection to a provincial highway from Pine Valley Drive.

 The Subject Lands also benefit from proximity to existing and planned public service facilities, schools, parks, large-format retail, and social services to the east, south and west within the City of Vaughan.
 The Subject Lands also provide a key opportunity to connect new neighbourhoods to the north and east to the Humber Trail via the William Granger Greenway.
-The Subject Lands could help to complete a trail and active transportation network extensions for the planned "Super Trail" from points north and east to points south and west such as the Kortright Centre, Boyd Conservation Area and the McMichael Canadian Art Collection.
+The Subject Lands could help to complete a trail and active transportation network extensions for the planned Super Trail from points north and east to points south and west such as the Kortright Centre, Boyd Conservation Area and the McMichael Canadian Art Collection.